-The full unit standard will be handed to you by your Trainer.
-Please read the unit standard at your own time.
-Whilst reading the unit standard, make a note of your questions and aspects that you do not understand, and discuss it with your Trainer.
+The full unit standards will be handed to you by your trainer/facilitator.
+Please read them in your own time.
+Whilst reading the unit standards, make a note of your questions and aspects that you do not understand, and discuss it with your trainer/facilitator.

-This unit standard is one of the building blocks in your qualification at Certificate level 1 listed below.
+These unit standards are two of the building blocks in your qualification at Certificate level 1 listed below.
 Please write in the names of all the units of competency that you are currently doing:

-Title NTQF Level Credits Certificate I in Climate Change and Disaster Risk Reduction 1 46
+Title VQA Level Credits Certificate I in Climate Change and Disaster Risk Reduction 1 & 2 46